informatics-lab/molab-file-to-s3/README.md

  * `AWS_SECRET_ACCESS_KEY` - your secret access key

 ##Building
-To build the project from source use: `$ mvn clean install`.
+To build the project from source use: `$ mvn clean install -P<PROFILE>`.
-This will create a zip file containing the built jar `target/molab-file-to-s3-<VERSION>-distribution.zip`.

-##Deploying
+There are two build profiles to choose from.
+ * `stand-alone` - builds the app as a stand alone java application
+ * `docker` - builds to run the app with a docker container

+###stand-alone
+This build packages up the jar with an external log configuration and start/stop script as a .zip file.
+After building this can be found at `target/molab-file-to-s3-<VERSION>-distribution.zip`.

+####Deployment
-`unzip` the .zip file to extract the built jar file.
+Simply move the .zip file to the location where you wish the app to run and unzip it.

-##Running
+####Running
+Use the bundled `molab-file-to-s3.sh` script to start/stop the application.
+This will create a `./log` directory for the application logs.
+All logging is configurable by editing the `./logback-core.xml` configuration file.

+###docker
-Use `$ java -jar molab-file-to-s3.jar` to start the application.
+Use the included `Dockerfile` to build and run the application.

-##Docker
-TODO
+Ensure environment variables are passed when running the container.